Amit-ROBIN/Visitor-Management-System/README.md

 Usage
 -----
-For installation of the App APK file is attached.
+For installation of the Application APK file is attached.

-The code attempts to implement Dashboard for visitor management system:

 > Amit Kumar
 > Ashwin Aishvarya Vardhan